 The exotic hairy fruit called the rambutan

-In the vast range of local fruits available in Penang, the rambutan comes in a close second to the durian as a popular choice.
+In the vast range of local fruits available in Penang, the rambutan is a popular choice among Penangites.
 Rambutans are tied up in bunches of 50 or 100 each and sold at roadside stalls, at marketplaces and by some fruit vendors when in season.
 Prices vary according to size and quality.
 Rambutans sold in Penang are always fresh as they come straight from the local orchards.

 It is quite common to find a tree or two of this popular fruit in the gardens of many homes in Penang, Thus, during the rambutan season, I would enjoy various varieties, via harvests shared by relatives and friends.
 The first thing I would do is to peel them, discarding the hairy skins that are usually crawling with ants.
 I would then store the fruits in an airtight container in the refrigerator.
 The sweet, chilled rambutans make a satisfying treat after meals, especially a fiery one with spicy curries.

 The rambutan (Nephelium Lappaceum) has an ovoid shape, about 2 inches in length covered with a red or yellow peel with spiky-like hair.
 This is where the name rambutan comes from ("rambut" means hair in Malay).
 The juicy and sweet flesh is white, almost translucent covering a seed that resembles an almond.
 I prefer the variety where the flesh is easily removed from the seed.
 Locally, this would be described as “lukang”.